jclapp04/NoteDetector-Arduino/README.md

 a, f, GND, b,
 DP, c, GND, d, e, g
 (Refer to your display’s datasheet if the order differs.)
-Connect one of the common cathode pins to Arduino GND through a single resistor (220 Ω–1 kΩ).
+Connect one of the common-cathode pins to Arduino GND through a single resistor (220 Ω – 1 kΩ).
-Connect the other common cathode pin directly to Arduino GND.
+Connect the other common-cathode pin directly to GND.
-Connect each segment pin directly to the Arduino as follows:
+Connect each segment pin directly to the Arduino pins shown below:
 Segment	Arduino Pin
 a	D2
 b	D3